Key Takeaways

 Compare your finalists using the same three lenses

 • Affordability: Look beyond the initial quote.
-Check how the insurer handles renewals after a claim-heavy year, whether revenue audits trigger additional charges if your sales exceed initial estimates and how rate changes get communicated before your policy cycles.
+Check how the insurer handles renewals after a claim-heavy year, whether revenue audits trigger additional charges if sales exceed initial estimates and how rate changes get communicated before your policy cycles.

 • Coverage options: Review available per occurrence and aggregate limits, endorsement flexibility for equipment or hired auto and whether the insurer can scale as you add locations or expand into new service lines common in North Dakota's energy and ag sectors.